-You can find books, journal articles, e-books and e-journals, news articles, and much more.
-It contains everything found in the Libraries’ Catalog including resources from the NDSU Archives, the Germans from Russia Heritage Collection, NDSU Institutional Repository, and Digital Horizons.
+You can find books, journal articles, e-books, news articles, digitized materials like images, and much more.
+It includes resources from the NDSU Archives, the Germans from Russia Heritage Collection, NDSU Institutional Repository, and Digital Horizons.
 You can also use it to find information that you would normally use an electronic database for.

 You do not need to be logged into your library account to use Search.
 If you click on an article you find through Search or a database, you will be asked to log in to view the article.
 Use the same log in you use for Blackboard and campus computer clusters.

-There are several ways to search for only books in Search.
+There are several ways to search for only books.

 - Use Advanced Search and choose Books from the Resource Type drop down menu.